County Borough of Rochdale: Gas supply

-In 1824 the Rochdale Gas Light and Coke Company opened a gasworks at what would later be Dane Street.
-Following a dispute with the Rochdale Police Commissioners over the price of providing public street lighting, the Commissioners promoted a private act of parliament and acquired the undertaking in 1844, and in 1858 they passed to the borough.
+The Rochdale Gas Light and Coke Company was incorporated by the Rochdale Gas Act 1823 (4 Geo.
+4. c. xxxvi).
+In 1824 it opened a gasworks at what would later be Dane Street.
+Following a dispute with the Rochdale Police Commissioners over the price of providing public street lighting, the commissioners promoted the Rochdale Gas Act 1844 (7 & 8 Vict. c. cii) and acquired the undertaking, which in 1858 they passed to the borough.
 In 1871 the corporation began rebuilding and enlarging the gasworks.
 In the 1930s the Whitworth Vale and Milnrow gas companies were acquired.
 By 1948 the undertaking supplied the County Borough of Rochdale and the urban districts of Milnrow, Wardle and Whitworth.
-The corporation lost control of the undertaking to the North-Western Gas Board when gas supply was nationalised by the Gas Act 1948.
+The corporation lost control of the undertaking to the North Western Gas Board when gas supply was nationalised by the Gas Act 1948.

 Water supply

-A supply of drinking water was introduced to the town by a private company in 1809.
+A supply of drinking water was introduced to the town by a private company, the Company of Proprietors of the Rochdale Waterworks, or Rochdale Waterworks Company, incorporated by the Rochdale Water Act 1809 (49 Geo.
+3. c. xxv).

 In 1866 the borough corporation took control.
-The original reservoir at Leyland Brow proved insufficient for the town, and in 1898 Ramsden Reservoir was acquired along with the Todmorden Waterworks Company.
-As the town grew it was clear that a larger supply would be needed, and in 1923 Rochdale and Oldham County Boroughs jointly acquired the reservoirs of the Rochdale Canal Company.
+The original reservoir at Leyland Brow proved insufficient for the town, and under the Rochdale Corporation Water Act 1898 (61 & 62 Vict. c. ccxxxvi) the Todmorden Waterworks Company was acquired, and the corporation was given power to construct Ramsden Clough Reservoir.
+As the town grew it was clear that a larger supply would be needed, and by the Oldham and Rochdale Corporations Water Act 1923 (13 & 14 Geo.
+5. c. lxxvii) Rochdale Corporation and the County Borough of Oldham jointly acquired the reservoirs of the Rochdale Canal Company, such as Blackstone Edge Reservoir.
 Watergrove Reservoir, near Wardle was constructed in 1938.

 In 1967 the Rochdale Corporation water undertaking was merged with those of Ashton-under-Lyne, Dukinfield, Heywood, Middleton, Oldham, Saddleworth and Stalybridge to form the West Pennine Water Board.
 The water board was in turn merged into the North West Water Authority by the Water Act 1973.

 Electricity

 In 1896 the borough council resolved to establish a municipal electricity supply to the town, and in particular to power the tramway system.
-A generating station was constructed near the gasworks, and power began to flow in October 1900.
+The Rochdale Electric Lighting Order 1898 was granted, and the Rochdale power station was constructed near the gasworks.
+Power began to flow in October 1900.
 As electricity began to be adopted for industrial purposes it was necessary to construct larger generating facilities in 1919.
 An interconnection agreement was also established with the Lancashire Electric Power Company.
 By the 1930s the corporation electricity department also supplied the neighbouring urban districts of Littleborough, Milnrow, Norden, Wardle and Whitworth.

 By 1930 domestic demand for electricity was well established, and the electricity department opened an appliance showroom: "Electric House", in Smith Street.

 On 1 April 1948 the Electricity Act 1947 came into effect, and the undertaking was nationalised, becoming part of the North Western Electricity Board.